-The course provides advanced formation for all students in the diverse range of theological disciplines (systematic theology, moral theology, Sacred Scripture, history of the Church, pastoral theology, liturgy, etc.), according to Catholic doctrine.
-In line with the founding mission of the Faculty, the course offers special theological and human preparation for candidates to the priesthood and to other ecclesial offices.
+It is a higher education course for all students in the various theological disciplines (Systematic Theology, Morality, Sacred Scripture, History of the Church, Pastoral Theology, Liturgy, etc.), according to Catholic doctrine.
+In accordance with the foundational aims of the faculty, it offers special theological and human preparation to those preparing themselves for priesthood or other church ministries.

-Theological studies also seek to contribute to evangelization and to the broadest possible apostolic service to the people of God through reflection, enlightened by Christian Revelation, on the problems that affect humankind in today's world.
+Theology studies also seek to contribute to evangelization and a broader apostolic service to the people of God through reflection, enlightened by the Christian Revelation, on the problems that affect the man of our time.